WORLD WEAVER PRESS

 Picture

-• Vendors may not report sales to us for one to four months after the actual sale, so even though I'm calling this list "second half of 2021," it may include sales ranging from April to November 2021, depending on vendor reports.
+• Vendors may not report numbers to us for one to four months after the actual sale, so even though I'm calling this list "first half of 2022," it may include sales ranging from October 2021 to May 2022, depending on vendor reports.
+Sales are counted in the month when payment is rendered to World Weaver Press.

 • Only books currently in print are included in this bestsellers list.